 To create an access account:

-In the Recording Access Accounts sidebar that opens click the plus icon.
+In the Recordings Access Accounts sidebar that opens, click Add Account.

-Choose S3 or FTP protocol and access type:
+Choose S3 or FTP protocol, then choose the access type:

-View Only to allow downloading recording files or
+View Only to allow downloading the recording files or

-View and write to enable downloading and deleting the files.
+View and write to enable downloading , uploading, and deleting the recording files.

 Creating an account for accessing recordings